supragub/magento-bdd-python-behave-selenium/README.md

-# Python Behave BDD Framework
+# BDD with Python Behave and Selenium

 This is a BDD automation framework developed on Selenium and Python Behave.
 Sample test side used in this project